DocumentationAPI Reference

 Step 3: Calculate Prices

-Utilize the getRates response to calculate and display your product prices in the Shoppers local or preferred currency.
+Use the getRates response to calculate and display your product prices in the Shopper's local or preferred currency.

 Drop-in supports both Auto and Delayed capture functionality.

-With Auto Capture, funds are automatically captured from the transaction as soon as a Session is complete and an Order is created.
+Auto Capture automatically captures funds from the transaction as soon as a Session complete, and an Order is created.

 With Delayed Capture, the Order remains in an authorized state until you instruct Reach to capture the funds.